rawerner/Hip-Publisher/doc/user_stories.md

 User Stories
 =============

-## Creating new records in the datbase
+## Creating new records in the database

-#####As a Publisher I want to be able to add new songwriter to the database so that I can run reports on their music catlog.
+#####As a Publisher I want to be able to add a new songwriter to the database so that I can run reports on their music catalog.

 Usage: ./hippublisher addWriter "FirstName" "LastName"